Salten: Name

 The district is named after the Saltfjorden (Old Norse: Salpti), and the fjord is probably named after the famous Saltstraumen.
 Even though the word salt has the same meaning in the modern Norwegian language as in the English language, these names most likely have nothing to do with salt, but are derived from an old (obsolete) word salpt with the meaning "strong stream".

-Three other fjords in Norway with narrow entrances (and thus strong tidal streams) also have names including -salten: Busalten in Fosnes, and Nordsalten and Sørsalten in Nærøy.
+Three other fjords in Norway with narrow entrances (and thus strong tidal streams) also have names including -salten: Busalten in Namsos Municipality, and Nordsalten and Sørsalten in Nærøysund Municipality.